tr00/tr00.github.io/_posts/2022-12-06-implementing-a-judy-array-2.md

     __m64 vec = _m_from_int64(*(uint64_t *)&tiny->keys);
 ```

-We also fill another xmm register with 8 repetitions of the currently
+We also fill another sse register with 8 repetitions of the currently
 decoded char.

 ```C